75-Hard-Student-Edition/75-student-readthedocs/docs/source/Future Improvements.rst

 - Pie chart visualisation of how time is split between tasks of different categories

 - The ability to view task completion statistics over various time periods (day, week, month)

-******
-Alarms
-******

-- Customisable alarm tones: either from a default library or user uploaded

-- Different alarm for each day of the week

-- Option to enforce some kind of customisable interaction to disable alarm e.g:

-  - Math equation

-  - Puzzle

-  - Pattern matching

-- An "Emergency Override" to bypass aforementioned interactions

 *********
 Reminders